yportne8/mscookies/README.md

 WindowsPath('C:/Users/username/AppData/Local/Temp/Cookies')
 ```

+### cookiejar and cookies functions
-### The cookiejar and cookies functions implements a modified version of class http.cookiejar.CookieJar.
+The cookiejar and cookies functions implements a modified version of class http.cookiejar.CookieJar.
 This approach allows for greater utility than using http.cookiejar.LWPCookieJar, at least when saving the cookiejar as a txt file.
 ```python
 >>> cookiejar = cookies.cookiejar()
 >>> saved_to_path = cookiejar.save()